thaianle/nysed-2024/analysis.md

 ## Analysis File with Comments

-### 1. What is the top 5 counties that has the highest and lowest proficiency rate in the Regents Exam (Geometry) in 2024?
+### 1. What are the top 5 counties that has the highest and lowest proficiency rate in the Regents Exam (Geometry) in 2024?

 ```sql
 -- Top 5 counties with highest proficiency rate